federicoramos77/federicoramos77/README.md

 Hey there!
 I'm **Federico**, an app developer based in Berlin.
 I love building cool stuff for **iOS** and **macOS** using **Swift** and **SwiftUI**.

-### What I've Been Working On Lately
+## Recent Projects
 I've recently worked on these projects:

 - **[Blobi](https://blobi.net)** (iOS, iPadOS & macOS)
    *Coming soon.
-This Document based app aims to help Educator on managin their curriculum.
+This Document based app aims to help Educator on managing their curriculum.

 - **[MIX Experiences](https://apps.apple.com/de/app/mix-experiences/id6448399480?l=en-GB)** (iOS)
   MIX uses ARView to display Art in different locations around the world.